-This takes 2 minutes of research since unlike some agencies we have all our team on our website, and you can see everyone's name.
-LinkedIn is also handy for working out who you should address this to.
+This takes 2 minutes of research, since unlike some agencies we have all our team on our website, and you can see everyone's name.
+LinkedIn is also handy for working out who to address in your letter.

 Bonus points: if you write "G' day Ryan", I'll know you read this.

 If one of our criteria is experience in Google Ads, tell me about your experience!
 Brag about your successes.
 Give us case studies.
 If you don't tell me about your experience, I have to assume you don't have any.

 Don't write long-winded garbage.
 Briefly tell me about your skills and experience.
 Tell me why you’ll be good at the job, I want to know.

 Address our values and culture.